glimpse-protocol/docs/sections/getting-started.md

 ### Google Ad Manager

-In the interest of brevity this walkthrough overlooks many values you'll want to set in practice: rate, frequency capping, etc.
+In the interest of brevity, this walk through overlooks many values you'll want to set in practice: rate, frequency capping, etc.

 1. Create a **Sponsorship** line item to prematch.